mhartl/git-utils/README.md

 # Git utilities

 This repo contains some Git utility scripts.
-The highlights are `git open`, `git pull-request`, `git push-branch`, and `git undo`, which you'll never understand how you did without.
+The highlights are `git open`, `git pull-request`, `git push-branch`, and `git undo`, which you’ll never understand how you did without.

 The commands are especially useful when combined with [pivotal-github](https://github.com/mhartl/pivotal-github) gem (which, despite its name, also works with Bitbucket).